krayon/dotfiles/.dotfiles.docs/README.md

 Each host can have a custom `bin` directory and bash extensions to the base.

-When `dotfiles.bootstrap.bash` is run, symlinks are created on the local system, pointing to it's `<HOSTNAME>` versions.
+When `.dotfiles.bootstrap.bash` is run, symlinks are created on the local system, pointing to it's `<HOSTNAME>` versions.
+You can also trigger the (re)creation of these at any time by running `.dotfiles.bootstrap.bash` with the `-s`/`--symlinks` option.

 ## bin